Skip to main content

 Libra mascot presenting

-Team features are available on Enterprise plans.
+Team management and sharing features are available on the Teams plan.

 Changing User Roles

 Admins can change the role of any team member between Admin and Member.
-This is useful when you need to promote a team member to admin or reduce someone’s permissions.

 1